tin2tin/Pallaidium/README.md

 ## Performance

+The performance can be improved by following this guide: https://nvidia.custhelp.com/app/answers/detail/a_id/5490/~/system-memory-fallback-for-stable-diffusion

 On 6 GB of VRAM I typically render images first with 1024x512 images with SDXL.
-And img2vid with Zeroscope XL in 768x384x10 or 640x320x17.
+And img2vid with Zeroscope XL in 768x384x10 or 640x320x17, with a low Quality Steps value.

 ## New to Blender?